 The EPP received 4 responses from undergraduate program completers in the Spring of 23.
-Of those 4 participants, 2 were elementary education, 1 secondary social studies, and 1 secondary math.
+The EPP sent out survey invites to eleven completers in the Spring of 24 and did not receive any responses.
+Discussions are being held on how to improve completer responses.
+Of those 4 participants from 2023, 2 were elementary education, 1 secondary social studies, and 1 secondary math.
 All 4 completers submitted data for this task.